timmcginley/41934/Assignments/A2/README.md

 ### 02 The IFC model
 * A `model` folder with a .ifc file inside of it.
 You can also have multiple IFC models placed here.

-### 03 A markdown file that describes:
+### 03 A markdown file:
+This is based on the Use Case Analysis you did in [week 4].
 * Describe the use case you have chosen.
 * Who is the use case for?
-* What disciplinary (non BIM) expertise did you use to solve the use case?
+* What disciplinary (non BIM) expertise do you use to solve the use case?
-* What IFC concepts did you use in your script (or would you use in the rest of the tool)?
+* What IFC concepts do you need to use in your script (or would you use in the rest of the tool)?
 * What disciplinary analysis does it require?
 * What building elements are you interested in?
+* What is the _input data_ for your use case?
-* What (use cases) need to be done before you can start your use case?
+* What (use cases) need to be done _before_ you can start your use case?
-* What is the input data for your use case?
 * What other use cases are waiting for your use case to complete?

-### 04 A BPMN diagram saved as SVG.
+### 04 A BPMN diagram saved as [SVG].
-* Describes the use case
+* Produce a [BPMN] diagram that describes the use case.
 * Shows the exchange of information between the stakeholders in the use case
 * Helps you to see what inputs and outputs your use case has.